Chern character for torsion-free ample groupoids: Abstract

 \section{Abstract}

-For an ample groupoid with torsion-free stabilizers, we construct a Chern character map going from the domain of the Baum--Connes assembly map of $G$ to the groupoid homology groups of $G$ with rational coefficients.
-As a main application, assuming the (rational) Baum--Connes conjecture, we prove the rational form of Matui's HK conjecture, i.e., we show that the operator $K$-groups of the groupoid C$^*$-algebra are rationally isomorphic to the periodicized groupoid homology groups.
-Our construction hinges on the recent $\infty$-categorical viewpoint on bivariant $K$-theory, and does not rely on typical noncommutative geometry tools such as the Chern--Connes character and the periodic cyclic homology of smooth algebras.
-We also present applications to the homology of hyperbolic dynamical systems, the homology of topological full groups, the homotopy type of the algebraic $K$-theory spectrum of ample groupoids, and the Elliott invariant of classifiable C$^*$-algebras.
+For an ample groupoid with torsion-free stabilizers, we construct a Chern character map going from the domain of the Baum--Connes assembly map of $G$ to the Crainic--Moerdijk homology groups of $G$ with rational coefficients.
+Assuming the (rational) Baum--Connes conjecture, this implies that the operator $\rK$-groups of the groupoid C$^*$-algebra are rationally isomorphic to the periodicized groupoid homology groups, confirming a variation of Matui's HK conjecture.
+Our construction hinges on the recent $\infty$-categorical viewpoint on bivariant $\rK$-theory.
+We also present applications to the homology of hyperbolic dynamical systems, the homology of topological full groups, the homotopy type of the algebraic $\rK$-theory spectrum of ample groupoids, and the Elliott invariant of classifiable C$^*$-algebras.

 \makeatletter \@namedef{subjclassname@2020}{\textup{2020} Mathematics Subject Classification} \makeatother

 \subjclass[2020]{46L85; 19K35, 46M20, 37B02} \keywords{groupoid, C$^*$-algebra, $K$-theory, homology, Baum--Connes conjecture, HK conjecture, Chern character, topological dynamics.}